Once Blind

 -

-The scientific revolution deconstructed Europe’s transparent feudal system rooted in faith and land and built in its place modern bureaucracies rooted in technology and wealth.
-States which centralized power as oligarchies came to rule the world.
+The scientific revolution deconstructed Europe’s transparent feudal system rooted in faith and land and built in its place opaque bureaucracies rooted in technology and wealth.
+States which decentralized power as private oligarchies came to rule the world.

 -